Felicity Jones (naturist): 2015

 On June 26, 2015, Jones explained why naturism is a positive impact on body image - a central topic in her writings.

 In July 2015, Jones was interviewed in a The New York Observer article about nudism in New York.

 She was also featured in New York Magazine in an article about meeting people on nude beaches.

 2016

 In May 2016, Jones was interviewed in the Self article "This Is What It's Like To Live Most Of Your Life Naked".
 And in the Vice article "We Asked a Young Nudist Why Young People Aren't Nudists Anymore".

 Articles and blog

 She has written for publications such as Failure Magazine.

 Jones contributed a recommendation to the New York Magazine article "How to Swim All By Yourself."

 In her blog, Jones addresses issues of public nudity, home nudity, nudist events, challenges getting nudist clubs to adapt to changing expectations, sex positivity and body acceptance.
 For example, she has written "How To Be A Sex Positive Person", "Home Nudist Etiquette With Visitors", and "It's Time for Nudist Clubs to Change Their Policies on Genital Jewelry".

+The most recent entry to her blog was in September 2018.